mnoomnoo/CursorLocker/README.md

 like that very much.

 This program fixes this by never allowing the cursor to escape the primary monitor when playing a specified game.
-Once the specified program quits then the cursor is unlocked.
+Once the specified game quits then the cursor is unlocked.

 ## How to use
 ```